danammckee/libertyproject-1/readme.md

 Camera positioning can be found within the same chapter blocks under the location parameter.
 The centering coordinate, zoom, pitch and bearing can be altered if required.

-### GeoJSON sources
+### GeoJSON

-index.html
+GeoJSON files are referenced in the index.html file.

 - where the GeoJSONS are referenced
 - Layers are here incl icons and route line
 - Terrain exageration set

-### Images

-- who they belong to = The Liberty Project

-### Data
+### Data Sources

 - Original Spatial data provided by the Liberty Project.
+Modified by Vanritto.
+- Images and content provided by The Liberty Project.
-Modified by Vanritto
+- Icon stop.png created by Vanritto
-- directions.geojson file contains the directions of the entire route
-- Stops.geojson contains the stops along the route.

-### Icons

-- where Icons from
+- Icons start.png and finish.png sourced from www.freepik.com and edited by Vanritto.
-  finish.png is the Icon being used for the finish point start.png stop.png
-  Illustrator
-  Used to fully create the Stops icon
-  Used to edit the Start and Finish icons
-  Freepik
-  Where got Start and FInish icons originally

-Any

 #### References